Birmingham Burn Injury Attorney

 Serious burn injuries are also classified into one of three degrees:

-- First-Degree Burns — Superficial burn involving only the epidermis (outer layer of the skin).
+- First-Degree Burns — Superficial burns involving only the epidermis (outer layer of the skin).
 The most common example of a first-degree burn is sunburn.
 Most first-degree burn injuries usually heal in a few days.

 - Second-Degree Burns — A second-degree burn involves damage to the epidermis as well as the dermis, the layer beneath the epidermis.
 Blistering could result and some second-degree burns can involve skin grafts, a procedure where skin is transplanted from another area of the body.